jvanengers/woolsocks-extension/README.md

 - Works with your existing session at `woolsocks.eu` (cookie-based; no token UI)
 - Country: NL default; online cashback filters to your country based on API language/locale
 - Vouchers: shown at checkout/cart/order pages
-- Online cashback: auto-activates on entry of supported sites (1h cooldown per domain)
+- Online cashback: auto-activates on entry of supported sites (10 min cooldown per apex domain)
+- Server‑confirmed activation: if a recent click (≤10 min) exists for the site, we mark active and skip redirect
 - Links for vouchers open canonical product pages like:
   `https://woolsocks.eu/nl-NL/giftcards-shop/products/{providerReferenceId}`